kdgdkd/ramiho/README.md

 ## Installation
 Just copy these files under your user directory (typically under /home/pi/ramiho/).
 Make sure that the permissions are right, so ramiho is executable and can access favcnx files.
-That is it.
+I believe that is it.

 ## Customization
 There are a number of elements that are expected to be changed in order to customize ramiho to the user's setup and preferences.
 These are organized in a rather clumsy way.